East Village Radio: History

-“He had some extra space in one of his restaurants and he and a friend came up with the idea for a radio station based off, I think, Free Radio Austin,...
-They went out and bought the equipment, climbed up on the roof of the building that houses Lil’ Frankie’s, and started broadcasting.” — Peter Ferraro, manager of East Village Radio.
+"He had some extra space in one of his restaurants and he and a friend came up with the idea for a radio station based off, I think, Free Radio Austin,...
+They went out and bought the equipment, climbed up on the roof of the building that houses Lil' Frankie's, and started broadcasting." — Peter Ferraro, manager of East Village Radio.

-EVR first aired in August 2003, broadcasting from a small room in a walk-up building at 19 First Ave. (next door to the current location) in order to provide commercial-free music and a voice for the East Village community.
+EVR first aired in August 2003, broadcasting from a small room in a walk-up building at 19 First Ave. (next door to the current location) to provide commercial-free music and a voice for the East Village community.
 EVR was transmitting at twenty watts and began broadcasting online in September 2003.
 During transmission, EVR was broadcasting as a pirate station on 88.1FM and reached as far west as Varick Street (which also happened to be the location of one of the FCC headquarters!).
 About two weeks after a New York Times article on the station, EVR received a cease and desist order from the FCC.

 East Village Radio was established in June 2003, initially funded by the restaurants of Frank Prisinzano, and broadcast on the airwaves at 88.1 FM.
-After an article in The New York Times described the station, the FCC sent a cease-and-desist letter as the station was unlicensed to use the airwaves.
+After an article in The New York Times described the station, the FCC sent a cease-and-desist letter as the station was not licensed to use the airwaves.
 Due to the difficulty of obtaining new FM licenses, the decision was made to make EVR an internet radio station.

 Some time after this, it was decided to move the studio from its original location above a restaurant to a storefront booth on First Avenue in Manhattan.
 This was seen as a way of reconnecting EVR with the East Village community since the station was no longer literally on-the-air.

-East Village Radio Festival 2008-09-06 South Street Seaport, New York, New York.
+East Village Radio Festival 2008-09-06 South Street Seaport, New York City.

 East Village Radio's DJ line-up included British multi-platinum artist and producer Mark Ronson.